 The reason is that if your roll is under 50, one flask use won't grant you a full Vaal Discipline use, because V.D. uses 50 souls; and the higher the charges of the flask, the longer it will take to charge up, since it can only be used at full charges.

 For other flasks, I recommend using a Quicksilver for movement speed, and a Granite for even more armour for fights with a lot of physical damage and bleed immunity.
 A mana flask can be swapped in for no regen maps as well.

 Jewels and corrupted blood

 Damage over time is one of the only things that can kill us, so having a jewel with Corrupted Blood can't be inflicted on you is a really good choice.
 You can grab a rare jewel with some of the usual stats you want (ES/minion damage/...) with this corruption.
 One is enough.

 Note that Energised Armour is very cheap with corrupted blood immunity, and, socketed below the start of the Templar, grants us the massive amount of 6K armour at the price of 200 ES.
 This might seem like a bad tradeoff at first, but keep in mind that armour = ES gained on block = effective survivability.
 You will almost never go below 75% ES, so losing 200 ES really is no big deal - while 6K armour means 120 more ES gained on block, i.e. at almost every hit we receive.
-You can look for another jewel of course, but this is a very solid choice in my opinion, and is what I'll be using from now on.
+Ultimately, you should look for one of the other jewels with the Corrupted Blood corruption and replace this with a Watcher's Eye (see below), but this is a great budget option.

 Jewel: the Blue Nightmare